Vittorio Gassman: Career

 He directed Adelchi, a lesser-known work by Alessandro Manzoni.
 Gassman brought this production to half a million spectators, crossing Italy with his Teatro Popolare Itinerante (a newer edition of the famous Carro di Tespi).
 His productions have included many of the famous authors and playwrights of the 20th century, with repeated returns to the classics of Shakespeare, Dostoyevsky and the Greek tragicians.
 He also founded a theatre school in Florence (Bottega Teatrale di Firenze), which educated many of the more talented actors of the current generation of Italian thespians.

 In cinema, he worked frequently both in Italy and abroad.
 He met and fell in love with American actress Shelley Winters while she was touring Europe with fiancé Farley Granger.
-When Winters was forced to return to Hollywood to fulfill contractual obligations, he followed her there and married her.
-With his natural charisma and his fluency in English he scored a number of roles in Hollywood, including Rhapsody with Elizabeth Taylor and The Glass Wall before returning to Italy and the theatre.
+When Winters was forced to return to Hollywood to fulfil contractual obligations, he followed her there and married her.
+With his natural charisma and his fluency in English, he scored a number of roles in Hollywood, including Rhapsody with Elizabeth Taylor and The Glass Wall before returning to Italy and the theatre.

 In the 1990s he took part in the popular Italian Rai 3 TV show Tunnel in which he very formally and "seriously"' recited documents such as utility bills, yellow pages and similar trivial texts, such as washing instructions for a wool sweater or cookies ingredients.
 He rendered them with the same professional skill that made him famous while reciting Dante's Divine Comedy.

 In 1994, Gassman voiced Mufasa in the Italian dubbed version of The Lion King.
 Gassman's voice was redubbed in several of his films by historical Italian actors and dubbers which include Emilio Cigoli, Sandro Ruffini, Gualtiero De Angelis, Stefano Sibaldi, Enrico Maria Salerno and Pino Locchi.